-Special thanks are due to the following individuals for their work on this year's handbook: Erin O'Day-Frye, Shirley Cronin, the department and program chairs, and Tami Lakins for heading the transfer advising pathway project.
 We view this document as a work in progress, one that should evolve and change to best meet the needs of advisors at Allegheny.
 As such, we welcome your feedback and advice on how to make this a more useful resource.

-Binnington mer Dean of Curriculum and Registrar and current Dean for Student Success
+Ian Binnington Dean for Student Success